Omay238/rust-aoc/README.md

 ## Stuff
 `aoc-lib`: Helper library for making projects.
-`aoc-example`: Base project to base each day off of.
+`aoc-solutions`: All of the solutions as a library.
-`aoc-gen-new`: Tiny CLI tool to add new days.
+`aoc-cli`: A CLI tool to get the solution.
+`aoc-gui`: A website to get the solutions.

 ## Libraries used
 ###### (std is ignored)